Gill Hepple, Professional Dog Trainer, Motorcycle Enthusiast, and Ability1st Volunteer

 In 2016, Hepple suffered an injury to her knee.
 She now uses a cane to walk and is unable to continue her work as a dog trainer or drive a car.
 Assuming she would no longer be able to complete the tasks necessary to chair the committee, she contacted Ability1st Executive Director, Dan Moore, to let him know he needed to find somebody else.
 “He said let’s wait and see, we are here if you need us,” Hepple explains.
 “He’s picked me up and given me rides for committee meetings, and the office loaned me an electric wheelchair to get around at Bikefest.
 They’ve made it easier for me to continue to serve.”

 When asked about why she is willing to give so much of her time to the organization, Hepple said, “Ability1st isn’t asking how much money can we raise, they ask how many people can we serve.”

-Your gift may also be used to help a Big Bend neighbor who has been chronically homeless and placed in housing purchase basic necessities such as toiletries, towels, sheets, pots, pans, and dishes.
+Your investment may also be used to help a Big Bend neighbor who has been chronically homeless and placed in housing purchase basic necessities such as toiletries, towels, sheets, pots, pans, and dishes.

 Items such as tablets and computers are also prohibitively expensive for many of our Big Bend neighbors living with a disability, but necessary for those enrolled in educational classes or job training.

-Online donations are processed through PayPal.
+Online investments are processed through PayPal.
 You do not need a PayPal account to donate online!
-Clicking this button will take you to PayPal, where you can choose to pay with any debit or credit card.
-You are also welcome to mail your gifts to us at the Ability1st office: 1823 Buford Court, Tallahassee, Florida 32308.
+Clicking this button will take you to PayPal, where you can use any debit or credit card.
+You are also welcome to mail it to us at the Ability1st office: 1823 Buford Court, Tallahassee, Florida 32308.

 Option #2: Donate Supplies